John Forrest (physician): Early military career

 Much of Forrest's military career is documented in his obituary in the British Medical Journal:

 Forrest joined the British Army as a Hospital Assistant on 10 November 1825.
-Through his diligence he was promoted to Assistant Surgeon into the 20th Regiment of the Foot on 9 February 1826.
+Through his diligence, he was promoted to Assistant Surgeon in the 20th Regiment of the Foot on 9 February 1826.
 This period of history was relatively peaceful, and regiments were posted around the British Colonies to ensure order was maintained.
 The 20th Regiment was based in India and Forrest was involved in the expedition against the Rajah of Kolapore in 1827.

-On 3 September 1829 Forrest was transferred into the 23rd Regiment of Foot where he was attached until 11 October 1831 when he transferred to the 8th West India Regiment of Foot.
+On 3 September 1829, Forrest was transferred into the 23rd Regiment of Foot where he was attached until 11 October 1831, when he transferred to the 8th West India Regiment of Foot.

-Forrest transferred into the hospital staff in St. Ninians, Scotland, on 9 July 1832 where he remained for a number of years.
+Forrest transferred into the hospital staff in St. Ninians, Scotland, on 9 July 1832, where he remained for a number of years.
 There he married, on 7 March 1839, Ann Mclachlan daughter of Captain Donald Mclachlan.
-The following month they left Stirling with Captain Donald and family in the barque Arione and journeyed to the Cape of Good Hope, South Africa where Forrest and his new wife disembarked.
-Her father and family continued to Australia reaching Port Phillip towards the end of 1839 where they settled.
+The following month they left Stirling with Captain Donald and family in the barque Arione and journeyed to the Cape of Good Hope, South Africa, where Forrest and his new wife disembarked.
+Her father and family continued to Australia, reaching Port Phillip towards the end of 1839, where they settled.

-Forrest was promoted to surgeon of the 2nd class into the 75th Regiment of Foot where he was attached from 2 July 1841 until 13 May 1842 when he transferred to the hospital staff in Cape Town.
+Forrest was promoted to surgeon of the 2nd class in the 75th Regiment of Foot where he was attached from 2 July 1841 until 13 May 1842 when he transferred to the hospital staff in Cape Town.

 Whilst in Cape Town, Forrest and his wife Ann had two children, Mary Anne (born 1840) and John (born 2 February 1841).
 However, Ann died soon after on 1 August 1842 and was buried at St George’s Anglican Church, Cape Town on 2 August 1842.